jgm/pandoc/test/command/biblatex-laufenberg.md

 ---
 nocite: "[@*]"
 references:
-- abstract: "The invention relates to an electric device comprising a generator, in particular for use in the vehicle electric system of a motor vehicle and a controller for controlling the generator voltage.
+- abstract: The invention relates to an electric device comprising a generator, in particular for use in the vehicle electric system of a motor vehicle and a controller for controlling the generator voltage.
 The device is equipped with a control zone, in which the voltage is controlled and zones, in which the torque is controlled.
-    The invention also relates to methods for operating a device of this type."
+    The invention also relates to methods for operating a device of this type.
-  annote: "This is a patent entry with a holder field.
-Note the format
+  annote: This is a patent entry with a holder field.
+Note the format of
-    of the type and location fields in the database file.
-Compare almendro, sorace, and kowalik"
+    the type and location fields in the database file.
+Compare almendro, sorace, and kowalik
   author:
   - family: Laufenberg
     given: Xaver